Modal Logical Neural Networks: Experiments

-\paragraph{Methodology: Temporal Reputational Logic} Unlike standard classifiers that treat every utterance as an isolated snapshot, we model the negotiation as a temporal Kripke structure.
+Unlike standard classifiers that treat every utterance as an isolated snapshot, we model the negotiation as a temporal Kripke structure.
 We define a set of worlds $W = \{w_t, w_{t-1}\}$ representing the agent's current and immediate past statements.
 The accessibility relation $A_\theta$ represents the agent's \textit{Trustworthiness}.
 We enforce a \textbf{Temporal Necessity} axiom:

 Implemented via the differentiable $\Box$ neuron (Equation~\ref{eq:necessity}), this axiom asserts that if an agent is trusted ($A_\theta \approx 1$), they must be truthful in \textit{all} accessible worlds—both now and in the past.
 The model minimizes a hybrid loss combining a task regression (fitting the current data) and the logical contradiction loss (enforcing historical consistency).